 Back in the steam powered era, a “whistle punk” was the name of the lumberjack operating the signal wire running to the donkey engine whistle.
 Located in Downtown Spokane’s historic Railroad Alley, Whistle Punk (est. 2015) has a reputation for brewing deliciously creative beers.
 For example, consider the Imperial S’mores Milk Stout or the Helles Lager.
 Both are guaranteed to wet your whistle.

-With 49 Degrees North Ski Resort nearby and a surplus of biking and hiking trails and epic road riding routes nearby, Chewelah is the perfect home for Quartzite Brewing Company (est. 2017).
 Named after the craggy peak east of town, the beer lineup features lots of local geography, for instance Goddards Peak IPA.
-To add to the place-based mix, the brewery has started a new non-profit called the Chewelah Valley Land Trust (see story on page xx).
+To add to the place-based mix, the brewery has started a new non-profit called the Chewelah Valley Land Trust.

 SOUTH & CENTRAL WASHINGTON